Lauriston Airport

 Lauriston Airport is an airport located west of Hillsborough, the main town on the island of Carriacou in Grenada.
 It is also known as Carriacou Island Airport.

+History

+On 1 July 2024, Hurricane Beryl made landfall on Carriacou as a Category 4 hurricane, with a minimum pressure of 950.0 mb recorded at Lauriston.
+The storm caused catastrophic damage across the island, and the airport's terminal building was among the infrastructure severely affected.
+Air traffic control tower outages hindered aid responses in the immediate aftermath.

 Facilities

 The airport resides at an elevation of 5 ft above mean sea level.
 It has one runway which measures 800 × 18 m.